 Lakebay is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 10,995 people and two constituent neighborhoods, Lakebay is the 84th largest community in Washington.

 Lakebay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lakebay is a town of service providers, managers, and professionals.
-There are especially a lot of people living in Lakebay who work in management occupations (12.55%), office and administrative support (9.83%), and personal care services (8.17%).
+Overall, Lakebay is a town of service providers, professionals, and managers.
+There are especially a lot of people living in Lakebay who work in management occupations (11.66%), office and administrative support (9.23%), and personal care services (8.07%).

 One of the nice things about Lakebay is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The population of Lakebay overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Lakebay, 24.71% have at least a bachelor's degree.

 The most common language spoken in Lakebay is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and German.